The best Canon printers in 2022

 Following the trend of small-format square photo prints, this mobile printer produces 2.7-inch square images on slightly larger paper, which leaves a border around the edge and a strip along the bottom, ideal for adding a caption.
 Based on dye-sublimation technology, the printer uses packs that include specialist paper and a ribbon cartridge containing sections of the three different colours required for creating full-colour photos, plus a protective overcoating.
 As such, each print passes through the printer four times in total, but fully finished photos still only take 43 seconds to output.
 The need for a cartridge makes the printer a little bulky for a ‘pocket printer’ and there’s only Wi-Fi rather than additional Bluetooth connectivity, but it’s a smart choice for creating small photo prints on the fly.(opens in new tab)

 Designed for creating classic 6x4-inch postcard sized photo prints, this mobile dye-sublimation printer is naturally a chunkier affair than ‘pocket printers’.
-There’s a lot more to it as well, including a built-in 3.2-inch colour display screen and a set of onboard control buttons, plus additional connectivity options.
-As well as Wi-Fi Direct connectivity for use with Canon’s SELPHY Photo Layout app, there’s a USB port, PictBridge and an SD/HC/XC card slot.
+There’s a lot more to it as well, including a built-in 3.5-inch color display screen and a set of onboard control buttons, plus additional connectivity options.
+As well as Wi-Fi Direct connectivity for use with Canon’s SELPHY Photo Layout app, there’s a USB-C port, PictBridge and an SD/HC/XC card slot.
 It’s therefore able to connect wirelessly or via USB to digital cameras and computers, or you can just slot a memory card containing photo images into the printer.
 It’s also compatible with Apple AirPrint and Mopria for cloud-based printing.
-The CP1300 is mains-powered by default, but it can also run on Canon’s rechargeable NB-CP2LH Li-ion battery pack, available as an optional extra.
+The CP1500 is mains-powered by default, but it can also run on Canon’s rechargeable NB-CP2LH and NB-CP2LI Li-ion battery packs, available as an optional extra.

 Canon large-format printers(opens in new tab)